Features

 Typically, editors create content including internal links to other nodes.
 When fetching content for your apps, however, Gentics Mesh will resolve these internal links for you and return a WebRoot path.

-off - links will not be resolved.
+* `off` - links will not be resolved.
 This is the default.

-full - the resolved links will contain the WebRoot prefix and project name (/api/v2/:projectName/webRoot/:path
+* `full` - the resolved links will contain the WebRoot prefix and project name (```{apiLatest}/:projectName/webRoot/:path```).

-medium - the resolved links will contain the project name (/:projectName/:path
+* `medium` - the resolved links will contain the project name (```/:projectName/:path```).

-short - will contain neither WebRoot prefix nor project name, just the path (:path
+* `short` - will contain neither WebRoot prefix nor project name, just the path (```:path```).

-In some cases it may be desirable to be able to create links which point to nodes within different projects.
 In these situations the link should no longer be relative but instead contain the domain and protocol which is used by the project of the referenced node.

-You can specify the hostname and ssl flag when creating a project.
+You can specify the `hostname` and `ssl` flag when creating a project.
 This will in turn store this information within the created branch of the project.
-Gentics Mesh will make use of this information once you render a foreign node’s link using the short type.
+Gentics Mesh will make use of this information once you render a foreign node's link using the *short* type.

-The links will automatically start with https:// if the ssl flag of the branch has been set to true.
+The links will automatically start with `https://` if the ssl flag of the branch has been set to true.
 You can update the hostname/ssl flag at any time by updating the branch of the project.

-| Foreign links can only be rendered using the ?resolveLinks=short type.
-Other resolver types do not support this mechanism. |
+NOTE: Foreign links can only be rendered using the *?resolveLinks=short* type.
+Other resolver types do not support this mechanism.

-It is also possible to specify a branch as a third parameter of the mesh link.
-Both the UUID and branch name can be used to resolve the branch.
 If the uuid or branch name cannot be found for the linked node, the latest branch will be used instead.

 Examples: